jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_datetime.rst

 ----

 The :ref:`person<test person with unittest>` project has a problem with the calculation of the ages.
 It only shows the right age if the program is run in ``2026``, because the year is hardcoded.
-If I run it in a different year or change the year on my computer, the ages will be wrong and the tests for :ref:`say_hello<test say_hello method>` will fail.
+If I run it in a different year or change the year on my computer, the ages will be wrong and the tests for :ref:`say_hello<add say_hello method>` will fail.

 I want the calculation to always be right, which means the program should always know the correct year.